-4.5 Children in Stanton Library, Planet X Youth Centre and youth programs, and North Sydney Olympic Pool

-4.5.1 General Principles
+- 4.5 Children in Stanton Library, Planet X Youth Centre and youth programs, and North Sydney Olympic Pool - 4.5.1 General Principles

-Stanton Library and North Sydney Olympic Pool These facilities welcome children into their premises to use the resources and facilities and attend organised programs. and to borrow library items.
+These facilities welcome children into their premises to use the resources and facilities and attend organised programs.

-While they are known to be safe places, where children can seek help if they feel other members of the public are harassing them, the Library, Youth Centre and the Pool these facilities are still public places and staff cannot guarantee that 'strangers' will not approach children.
+While they are known to be safe places, where children can seek help if they feel other members of the public are harassing them, these facilities are still public places and staff cannot guarantee that 'strangers' will not approach children.